LiverCTLiu/Emergence-of-the-continental-crust/README.md

 This repository contains data and python code used in the manuscript "Exposed Land During the Early Archean Revealed by Machine Learning" by Chuntao Liu, C. Brenhin Keller, Xiaoming Liu, J ZhangZhou.
-This readme file also help you to conduct the python coding in the paper.
+This readme file also helps you conduct the paper's python coding.

 Contents: